nilearn/nilearn/doc/building_blocks/estimator_choice.rst

 linear with the number of classes).

 .. seealso::

-    `Multi-class prediction in scikit-learn's documenation
+    `Multi-class prediction in scikit-learn's documentation
     <http://scikit-learn.org/stable/modules/multiclass.html>`_